Dining trends come and go but an epic three martini lunch is a timeless way to experience the magic at one of the grand dining dames of New Orleans.

 The Commander’s Palace lunch menu included seven appetizers at the time of our meal.
 We both opted for soup starters despite the hot weather.
 It was a good move.

-Daryl’s Creole Gumbo Soup featured a dark roux, the holy trinity of Creole food (onion, carrot and celery) and rum barrel hot sauce.
+Daryl’s Creole Gumbo Soup featured a dark roux, the holy trinity of Creole food (onion, bell pepper and celery) and rum barrel hot sauce.
 Mindi opted for the restaurant’s famous Turtle Soup with rich veal fond and crushed lemon.
 As a bonus, the server splashed aged Savory & James sherry into her bowl.
 Winning!

 Apparently we missed out on our server’s favorite starter, Shrimp & Tasso Henican.
 This dish pairs local shrimp with smoked ham and adds ingredients like pickled okra, sweet onions, five pepper jelly and Crystal hot sauce beurre blanc.